SherlockPsy/VirLIfe/deployment/railway/README.md

 2. Verify `requirements.txt` is up to date
 3. Check Python version in `runtime.txt`

-## Migration from Local Development
+## Migration and Data Management

-1. Export local database schema (if needed)
+Railway Postgres is the authoritative and only supported database.

+**Important:** This application does NOT support SQLite or local file-based databases.
+All development and production environments must use PostgreSQL (via Railway or a compatible Postgres service).

+For fresh deployments:
+1. Railway creates a new Postgres database automatically
-2. Railway will create fresh database on first deploy
+2. The application creates schema tables on first startup (via SQLAlchemy)
-3. Use migration scripts if you have existing data
+3. Use migration scripts if you have existing data to import

 ## Next Steps